 More About Shared Parenting

-The written Shared Parenting Plan should detail how the parenting responsibilities will be shared, but it doesn’t need to be split in 50-50 terms.
-The plan should simply make sense.
-It should be appropriate to your family’s needs, taking into account siblings, work schedules, etc., and ideally offer as smooth a transition as possible for the child.
+The written Shared Parenting Plan should detail.
+It must include how parents will share rights and responsibilities.
+But it doesn’t need to be split into 50-50 terms.
+The point is for the plan to make sense.
+It should take into account siblings, work schedules, etc., to make the transition easy for the child.

 A strong parenting plan should be ready for the judge to approve.
-A well thought out plan will include a Residential Schedule (where a child is during the week); a Holiday Schedule (where a child will be for holidays); and a Summer Break Schedule (where your child plans to be in between school years).
-If there is any confusion surrounding the time split, checking out the county standard is a good place to start.
-A standard or model schedule guideline is available for each county at www.custodyxchange.com/oh.
+A well-thought-out plan will include a Residential Schedule (where a child is during the week); a Holiday Schedule (where a child will be for holidays); and a Summer Break Schedule (where your child plans to be in between school years).
+If there is any confusion surrounding the time split, check out the county standard as a good place to start.
+A standard or model schedule guideline is available for each county a

 What if One Parent Lives in Another State?